foundry-vtt-community/wiki.js/development/api/applicationv2.md

 - Improved a11y handling
 - Overall simpler and cleaner to implement

-Another major change is there's no more JQuery-by-default in AppV2; all internal functions work exclusively with base javascript DOM manipulation.
-JQuery is still fully included in Foundry, so developers who prefer it can call `const html = $(this.element)` to get a jquery representation of the application's rendered HTML.
+Another major change is there's no more jQuery-by-default in AppV2; all internal functions work exclusively with base javascript DOM manipulation.
+JQuery is still fully included in Foundry, so developers who prefer it can call `const html = $(this.element)` to get a jQuery representation of the application's rendered HTML.

 See [this guide](https://foundryvtt.wiki/en/development/guides/converting-to-appv2) for a detailed walkthrough of converting to AppV2.